Kukui Grove Center

+Retail Mix and Changes

 This mall's Macy's store was formerly Liberty House.
 The mall had two separate Sears stores that both closed in 2013.
 One of them was originally an F. W. Woolworth Company store.
-A year later, one became Ross Stores and the other became Sports Authority.
+A year later, one became Ross Dress For Less and the other became Sports Authority.
 On July 28, 2016, The Sports Authority closed due to bankruptcy.
 In September 2018, Kmart closed.
 The Kmart store on Kauai was the last one remaining in Hawaii.
-Target opened a Kauai store on October 19th 2021 which is located in the former Kmart building, occupying approximately 122,000 square feet.
-New plans surfaced that JLL has several retailers taking over an area in Kukui Marketplace, the main mall area and new buildings that will be added on both sides of the mall.
-Retailers are rumored to be H-Mart, H&M, Foodland & more.
+Target opened a Kauai store on October 19, 2021, which is located in the former Kmart building, occupying approximately 122,000 square feet.

+On January 18, 2024, it was announced that Macy's would be closing as part of a plan to close five stores in the United States.

+New Store Dilemmas

+As a part of the new ownership by The Festival Companies, Kukui Grove received a fresh look.
+The entire mall was painted to enhance the aesthetics.
+According to a leasing plan, Kukui Grove lists Tractor Supply Co. as a new retailer, replacing the former Sports Authority.
+No confirmation has been given as of October 2025.